ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 # Expanding Block Storage Capacity
 {: #expandingcapacity}

-With this new feature, current {{site.data.keyword.blockstoragefull}} users can expand the size of their existing {{site.data.keyword.blockstorageshort}} in GB increments up to 12 TB immediately.
+With this feature, current {{site.data.keyword.blockstoragefull}} users can expand the size of their existing {{site.data.keyword.blockstorageshort}} in GB increments up to 12 TB immediately.
 They don't need to create a duplicate or manually migrate data to a larger volume.
 There's no outage or lack of access to the storage while the resize is taking place.

 Billing for the volume is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.